sbhuller98/main_django/README.md

 # My Main Django Site

-A portfolio site to showcase my projects and skills with CSS/HTML.
+A portfolio site to showcase my projects and skills with CSS/HTML and Django.

 ## Description